theopenlane/core/docs/Jobs.md

 ### MVP
 1. **Results** - results need to be posted back to the openlane API to the job results table
-    1. Add the create resolver, this should be locked down to only system admin tokens
+    1. Add the create resolver, this should be locked down to only job runner tokens can post results for that organization
     1. Add success and failure scripts that can be used in both dev + production
     1. Example success script (this is pseudo code, don't expect it to work)
         ```go
         func main() (interface{}, error) {
+            // look at user the job runner token instead of a system admin token
             v, err := wmill.GetVariable("u/admin/openlane_system_admin_token")
             if err != nil {
                 return nil, err